Make an animated logo in Adobe Animate.

 A gentle learning curve.

 Animate streamlines the complex process of animation so everyone from kids to seasoned pros can get up and running in minutes.
 Other logo animation software programs have a very steep learning curve; you have to do a lot of set up and learning before you can actually start animating.
 But not with Animate.
-That’s why a lot of new Animate users end up sticking with the program.
+That’s why a lot of new Animate users end up sticking with the programme.

 Export to any platform.

-Animate supports the widest and most up-to-date array of publishing platforms, including 4k video, HTML5 Canvas, WebGL, SVG, and more.
+Animate supports the widest and most up to date array of publishing platforms, including 4k video, HTML5 Canvas, WebGL, SVG and more.
 However you want to reach your audience, Animate has the tools to let you publish easily.